jennyj2012/phantoms/README.md

 #FEATURES
  * Custom collision detection for rotated geometric shapes
- * Rotation and keyboard movement of flashlight synchronized with flashlight beam.
+ * Rotation and keyboard movement of flashlight synchronized with flashlight beam
- * AnimationFrame renders for optimal browser compatibility.
+ * AnimationFrame requests over setInterval for optimal browser animation

 #OVERVIEW
 A rotational matrix was implemented in accordance with a left-handed Cartesian coordinate system to detect collisions between the phantoms and the player.
 Angles were converted between 0 and 360 degrees to maintain consistent comparisons.
 Collisions between the flashlight beam and the phantoms were detected using distance and by calculating the offset inverse tangent (x axis over y axis instead of y axis over x) between the two points.